Payment Posting 101: A Comprehensive Guide for ABA Therapy Providers

 5. Staff Training

 Payment posting is skilled work.
-Do not just give this job to the newest person in the office.
-Ensure they understand how to read an EOB and understand the difference between a copay, a deductible, and coinsurance.
+Don’t just assign this job to the newest person in the office.
+Ensure they understand how to read an EOB and grasp the difference between a copay, a deductible, and coinsurance.

 Special Considerations for ABA & Behavioral Health

-Payment posting in medical billing is even harder for ABA providers than for regular doctors.
-Here is why.
+Payment posting in medical billing is even more challenging for ABA providers than for regular doctors.
+Here’s why.

 Recurring Sessions

 In ABA, a child might have therapy five days a week.
-That is 20 visits a month.
-That means you have hundreds of lines of data to post for just one patient.
+That’s 20 visits a month.
+This means you have hundreds of lines of data to post for just one patient.
 If you make a mistake in one code (like 97153), you might repeat that mistake 20 times before you catch it.
 The volume of data is much higher than in a standard medical practice.

 Authorization Issues

 ABA requires prior authorization.
 If an authorization expires, the insurance will deny the claim.
-A good payment poster will see this denial on the very first day.
-They can alert the clinical team to stop services or get a new authorization.
-If the poster is slow, the therapists might keep working for weeks for free because they do not know the authorization is gone.
+A good payment poster will notice this denial on the very first day.
+They can alert the clinical team to stop services or obtain a new authorization.
+If the poster is slow, therapists might continue working for weeks without knowing the authorization has lapsed.

 Variable Patient Responsibility

-ABA therapy can be expensive.
+ABA therapy can be costly.
 Families often have high deductibles.
-You need to post payments quickly so you know exactly how much the family owes.
+You need to post payments quickly to know exactly how much the family owes.
 If you wait a month to send a bill, the family might owe thousands of dollars all at once.
-This is hard for them to pay and hard for you to collect.
+This is hard for them to pay and challenging for you to collect.

 A Sample ABA Workflow

-6. Statement Sent: The patient gets a bill within 5 days.
+Statement Sent: The patient receives a bill within 5 days.

 Real-World Impact: Two Hypothetical Examples